 Distinguished Doctoral Fellowship and Doctoral Academy Fellowship: These are the university’s highest awards, and include a 12-month graduate assistant position (see above), PLUS a fellowship stipend of either $20,000/year or $10,000 per year for four years.

 Additional information about these opportunities can be found on the Cost and Funding page.

 The University of Arkansas will allow Master’s students to transfer in up to 6 graduate credit hours toward a master’s degree, where a “B” or better was earned and approved by their academic department.
-The rules for transferring graduate credit can be found here.
+The rules for Transfer of Credit.
 Doctoral students cannot transfer in credit hours, but academic departments may choose to modify the requirements for doctoral level degrees based on previous academic work completed at another institution.
 This is on a case by case basis and must be approved by the department chair person.

 To establish state residency you will need to establish a domicile in the state of Arkansas and continue that residency for a period of six months.
 After six months you can appeal for a change of residency status with the Office of the Registrar.
 If you live in Texarkana or Bowie County, Texas you are already considered in-state.
-More information can be found here.
+See Resident Reclassification for Fee Purposes for more information.